SanPen/GridCal/doc/getting_started/run_as_library.rst

 .. code:: ipython3

-    from GridCal.Engine.CalculationEngine import *
+    from GridCal.Engine import *

-This will provide access to all the objects in the calculation engine of GridCal.
+This will provide access to all the objects in the internal engine of **GridCal**.
+Refer to the :ref:`API Reference<api>` and the :ref:`examples` for more details.